TadiT7/treble_experimentations_wiki/Moto-G7-Power.md

 ### Mobile data

-currently not working - seems to work on unlocked models, but not carrier-locked models, like Metro by T-Mobile
+currently not working - seems to work on unlocked models, but not carrier-locked models, like Metro by T-Mobile.
+Plus, on unlocked models, mobile data disconnects when a call is ongoing

 ### Bluetooth

-currently not working - a file on the device's vendor that the GSI requires is not available, preventing Bluetooth from working
+currently not working - a file on the device's vendor that the GSI requires is not available, preventing Bluetooth media audio from working.
+Bluetooth calls, on the other hand, works fine

 ## RIL